 Within the Position Profile he listed the five essential competencies needed for each job along with other knowledge, skills, and desirable traits.

 “I looked to see the depth of my bench,” Hans said.
 “How many employees on the sidelines are currently prepared to step into these jobs if needed?”

 Hans looked over all his employees.
 Which ones had the skills sets necessary?
-Which ones might be groomed to be able to step up to the plate?
+Which ones might be groomed to be able to step up to the plate as they developed core leadership competencies?
 How long would that take?
 One year?
 Two years?
 More?